spaiq/Meta-Back-End-Developer-Course/README.md

 # Meta-Back-End-Developer-Course

-This is a repository containing most of the tasks and some optional code from a couple of videos from the Meta Back-End Developer Course on coursera.
-Repository is updated whenever I finish a module.
+Repository containing some task solutions from the Meta Back-end developer course.
+It does not contain tasks done using the coursera Lab feature.